 The Forsyth Park Fountain

 Perhaps the most well known feature of Forsyth Park is the large fountain that sits at the north end of Forsyth Park.
 The fountain was built in 1858.
+It has been remodeled several times, the latest being in 1988.
 It resembles a few other fountains found around the world, including fountains found in Paris and Peru.
 All around the Forsyth Park Fountain are benches.
 On any given day you can find many people, especially locals, lounging on the benches, taking in the scenery and great people watching that takes place in this area of the park.
 Every year on St. Patrick's Day the city of Savannah dyes the water in the fountain green.
 The ceremony when the water is dyed is a popular event attended by hundreds, sometimes thousands of local Savannahians.

 The History of Forsyth Park

 Forsyth Park was laid out in the 1840's.
 The land for the original space was donated by William Hodgson.
 In 1851 John Forsyth, the 33rd Governor of Georgia donated an additional 20 acres, bring the total size of Forsyth Park to its present size.
 The Park was named after him and still retains his name today.